Ronkahn21/grove/docs/designs/topology.md

 **Scheduler Topology Discovery:**

 - KAI will use topology annotation on the podGroup to allow KAI discover which KAI topology is used.
-- The annotation key will be `grove.io/topology-name` and the value will be the name of the ClusterTopology resource created by Grove operator, which is `grove-topology`.
+- The annotation key will be `grove.io/topology-name` and the value will be the name of the KAI Topology CR created by Grove operator, which is `grove-topology`.
+- This annotation decouples KAI scheduler from Grove - KAI doesn't need to know which topology Grove created, it discovers it dynamically via the annotation.

-*Note: This allows KAI to discover the topology configuration defined by Grove operator without hardcoding topology names in KAI Scheduler. allowing changing the name from our side*
+*Note: This allows KAI to discover the topology configuration defined by Grove operator without hardcoding topology names in KAI Scheduler, allowing changing the name from our side*

 **Constraint Translation (Required and Preferred):**